 Leaves are sure to pile up on your lawn as fall progresses, and if you’re looking for a way to get rid of them, we have a solution.
 Many homeowners simply bag leaves up and throw them away, but why go through all that trouble just to send leaves to the landfill?
-Instead, you can save them and use them to fertilize your lawn and garden in the months ahead.
+Instead, you can save them and use them as free mulch and compost to fertilize your lawn and garden in the months ahead.

 Autumn leaves make great mulch, and they can be used to protect and fertilize your lawn plants over the winter months.
 Instead of bagging up leaves, you can rake them around the base of trees and shrubs.
 These leaves will insulate the plants’ roots against winter temperatures, as well as providing the nutrients they need.